 “We believe that the overwhelming majority of the 4,000+ PS4 titles will be playable on PS5.”

 Sony also announced that PS4 controllers will only work on the PS5 when playing PS4 games, while a DualSense will be able to do both.
 Considering the new features of the DualSense, it makes sense for the previous version to be slowly phased out like this.

 PS5 Console Design and Features

+As we have all learned since, the PS5 is pretty huge, and can look quite intimidating next to other consoles.
 PlayStation’s VP of UX Design, Matt MacLaurin confirmed on his LinkedIn of all places that the PS5’s size is to ensure it keeps cool while playing next-gen titles.

 When questioned about the size of the PlayStation 5 he simply replied “Thermals.”

 This is a relief to owners of the original PS4 who have to withstand the jet-engine level noise that the console’s fans make in an attempt to cool the system down.